-Under the Petroleum and Geothermal Energy Act 2000 (the Act) licence holders are required to submit various data and reports to the Department of the Premier and Cabinet.
+Under the Petroleum and Geothermal Energy Act 2000 (the Act) licence holders are required to submit various data and reports to the Energy Resources Division.
 Guidelines are provided to ensure that data and reports comply with the requirements under the Act.

 In addition to the guidelines provided here, liaison between company staff and Energy Resources Division personnel is encouraged to facilitate effective and efficient information submission.

 Approved form of digital data submissions (PDF 66KB)

 This guideline provides the requirements for the submission of text-based reports of any kind (eg. well completion reports, environmental impact reports).
 This guideline covers text, format, plans, figures, plates, images, file name conventions, photographs, tabular data, wireline logs (plot files and digital data) and daily drilling reports.